krishnenduATU/Python1/README.md

 #### Remote Control

-A collection of exercises for administering remote Windows server with PowerShell.
+A collection of exercises for administering Windows servers remotely with PowerShell.

 | Script   |      Usage     |
 |----------| :---------------|